Montana-Media-Arts/webDesignFall2024/_docs/topic-13/02-html5/page-01.md

 **Online and offline events**

-Firefox 3 supports WHATWG online and offline events, which let applications and extensions detect whether or not there's an active Internet connection, as well as to detect when the connection goes up and down.
+Firefox 3 supports WHATWG online and offline events, which let applications and extensions detect whether or not there's an active Internet connection and when the connection goes up and down.
-WHATWG client-side session and persistent storage (aka DOM storage) Client-side session and persistent storage allows web applications to store structured data on the client side.
+WHATWG client-side session and persistent storage (aka DOM storage) Client-side session and persistent storage allow web applications to store structured data on the client side.

 **IndexedDB**

-IndexedDB is a web standard for the storage of significant amounts of structured data in the browser and for high performance searches on this data using indexes.
+IndexedDB is a web standard for storing significant amounts of structured data in the browser and for high-performance searches on this data using indexes.

 **Using files from web applications**

-Support for the new HTML5 File API has been added to Gecko, making it possible for web applications to access local files selected by the user.
-This includes support for selecting multiple files using the `<input>` of type file HTML element's new multiple attribute.
-There also is FileReader.
+Gecko now supports the HTML5 File API, enabling web applications to access local files the user selects.
+This includes support for selecting multiple files through the new multiple attribute on the <input> element.
+Additionally, the FileReader API is available.

 ### Multimedia